JrZmomo/S23-CS35L-Project/README.md

 After you have activated the server, you are good to start using the app.

+Please open a split terminal window and type:
+<pre><code>
+npm start.
+</code></pre>
+The application will be initialized for your use.

-Please go the src/Frontend folder, and open the **splashScreen.html**.
+Or you can go the src/Frontend folder, and open the **splashScreen.html**.

 <br/>